M5 Motorway (Sydney): Toll

-Transurban gained majority control of Interlink Roads when it acquired BNP's 8.24% stake on 18 September 2018, before acquiring the 7.14% stakes from REST Super and Sunsuper on 3 December 2018, increasing its shareholding to 65.38%.
+Transurban gained majority control of Interlink Roads when it acquired BNP's 8.24% stake on 18 September 2018, before acquiring the 7.14% stakes from Rest Super and Sunsuper on 3 December 2018, increasing its shareholding to 65.38%.
 Transurban acquired the remaining 34.62% stake from IFM and Utilities Trust of Australia on 30 October 2019.

 The motorway east of Heathcote Road is tolled by Interlink Roads at a single price, with toll gantries located at Hammondville and at east-facing ramps at Henry Lawson Drive, The River Road, Fairford Road and Belmore Road.
 The motorway is tolled separately to the M5 East.
 Regular users of the motorway can claim a rebate from the state government for the cost of the toll, excluding GST, as part of a 1995 election commitment by Bob Carr, who eventually won the election and became Premier of New South Wales.
-On 1 July 2013, the M5 South-West became the last motorway in Australia to convert to cashless tolling.
+On 1 July 2013, the M5 South West became the last motorway in Australia to convert to cashless tolling.

 The current toll concession held by Interlink Roads is due to expire on 10 December 2026, after it was extended for three times since opening.
-As part of the acquisition of WestConnex by a Transurban-led consortium, the M5 South-West will be transferred to WestConnex ownership when the Interlink Roads concession ends in 2026.
-The M5 South-West will then be tolled as part of WestConnex together with M5 East.
+As part of the acquisition of WestConnex by a Transurban-led consortium, the M5 South West Motorway will be transferred to WestConnex ownership when the Interlink Roads concession ends in 2026, and will then be tolled as part of WestConnex together with M5 East.

 M5 East

-The M5 East is the eastern section of the M5 between King Georges Road and General Holmes Drive at Mascot, and includes two stretches of tunnel, a 4 km tunnel between Kingsgrove and Arncliffe, and another tunnel under the Cooks River.
+The M5 East is the eastern section of the M5 between King Georges Road at Beverly Hills and General Holmes Drive at Mascot, and includes two 4 km tunnels between Bexley North and Arncliffe, and another tunnel under the Cooks River.

-After the Casula bypass from the Cross Roads and Casula was completed in 1994, the M5 South-West Motorway still abruptly ended at King Georges Road, meaning that motorway traffic was forced onto congested roads to complete the journey into the city.
+After the Casula Bypass from Cross Roads to Casula was completed in 1994, the M5 South West Motorway still abruptly ended at King Georges Road, meaning that motorway traffic was forced onto congested roads to complete the journey into the city.
 Roads & Traffic Authority (RTA) released the Environmental Impact Assessment of the M5 East Motorway for public consultation in June 1994, which proposed: